 Here’s what you need to consider when choosing the tech stack for your project:

 Bonus tip: if you need a mobile app, make sure to think about multi-platform app development and decide whether you need a native, hybrid, or web app.

 As the development itself consists of two main parts, front-end (or client-side) and back-end (or server-side) development, you will need to come up with the tech stacks for each of them.

 The front-end part of your software is what your user sees and interacts with.

 If it’s a mobile app you’re after, you’ll have to use Swift for iOS and Java or Kotlin for Android.

-Back-end is invisible to your user.
-It powers the logic of the app, and it's responsible for passing data from the user side to the server side and vice versa.
+The back-end is invisible to your user.
+It powers the logic of the app, and it’s responsible for passing data from the user side to the server-side and vice versa.

 The Waterfall model is the oldest one, and it is often referred to as the ‘traditional’ model.
 Its underlying principle is simple – you finish one stage and only then you can start the next one because you rely on the previous stage results.

 On the one hand, Waterfall has its benefits: